Partners

 The Royal Society also supports New Zealand's National Systematic and Taxonomic Collections Working Group, an equivalent body to Taxonomy Australia in New Zealand.

-The Commonwealth Department of Agriculture and Water Resources (DAWR) has federal responsibility for the management of agriculture in Australia including biosecurity - keeping Australia free of the world's most serious pests and diseases.
+The Commonwealth Department of Agriculture, Fisheries and Forestry (DAFF) has federal responsibility for the management of agriculture in Australia including biosecurity - keeping Australia free of the world's most serious pests and diseases.

-Taxonomy Australia is working with DAWR to develop a comprehensive, integrated and flexible diagnostics capability in Australia, to support biosecurity and quarantine.
+Taxonomy Australia is working with DAFF to develop a comprehensive, integrated and flexible diagnostics capability in Australia, to support biosecurity and quarantine.

 The Atlas of Living Australia (ALA) is a collaborative, national project that aggregates biodiversity data from multiple sources and makes it freely available and usable online.